getItemFromBlock/AM64DS_DeSmuME/README.md

 To use the ROM patch, Download the IPS file for your version of the game from [the PATCHES page](PATCHES.md) and apply it to your ROM file using an IPS patching tool, such as [Marc Robledo's browser tool](https://www.marcrobledo.com/RomPatcher.js/).

 To use the cheat code, open the game ROM (File -> Open ROM...) and go to Tools -> Cheats -> List, find the code needed for your game version from [the PATCHES page](PATCHES.md), and add the code as an "Action Replay" cheat code.
 Make sure the cheat is enabled and click Save to apply it.

 ---

+At this point, everything is setup to use the analog stick mod.
+If you you close the game or emulator, you just need to reopen the game or emulator and the mod will still be applied.
+If you wish to play the game with the original control scheme again, disable the cheat code in the cheats lists, close, and reopen the ROM.
+### Apply the game patch (cheat code)

+Open the game ROM (File -> Open ROM...) and go to Tools -> Cheats -> List.
+Find the code needed for your game version from [the CHEATS page](CHEATS.md) and add the code as an "Action Replay" cheat code.
+Make sure the cheat is enabled and click Save.

+---